 Born in the outskirts of northern Bogota, Colombia, Abel Klainbaum currently resides in Athens, GA, where he explores multi-media projects: Macro-photography, experimental documentaries, murder-ballad puppet shows, furniture design, aluminum and clay sculptures, and web-based environments.

 Most currently, “Lupita’s Revenge,” a shadow-puppet play with live music, is touring museums, black-box theaters, and galleries around the country.
-His Heimlich Maneuver documentary, “The History of Choking,” was featured at experimental film festivals around the country.
+His Heimlich Maneuver documentary, “The History of Choking,” was featured at domestic and international film festivals.
 (Best Short Documentary, Chicago Underground).
 And working as cinematographer, HBO’s Emmy-nominated "Monica and David" won Best Documentary at Tribeca.

-His films and plays have been presented at the High Museum of Art, the Wolfsonian Museum, the Cosford Theater, Museum of Contemporary Art, 7 Stages Theater, and many of his collaborations have been presented around the world.
+His films and plays have been presented at the Ringling Museum, the High Museum of Art, the Wolfsonian Museum, the Cosford Theater, Lyndon House Arts Center, Museum of Contemporary Art, 7 Stages Theater, and many of his collaborations have been presented around the world.